alexbasista/terraform-tfe-workspacer/README.md

 ### Workspace Variables

-This module strives to make creating Workspace Variables as streamlined as possible and closer to the Terraform OSS `terraform.tfvars` experience of specifying input variable values as key/value pairs.
+This module strives to make creating Workspace Variables more streamlined, and closer to the look and feel of using a `terraform.tfvars` file (key/value pairs) when creating them.
 There are four different optional input variables available for creating Workspace Variables:

 #### Terraform Variables